What is in this leaflet

 Storage and disposal

-Keep your frusemide tablets in the bottle until it is time to take them.
-If you store your frusemide tablets out of the container they may not keep well.
+Keep your furosemide (frusemide) tablets in the bottle until it is time to take them.
+If you store your furosemide (frusemide) tablets out of the container they may not keep well.

-Do not leave it in the car.
+Do not store this medicine or any other medicine in the bathroom or near a sink.
+Do not leave it on a window sill or in the car.
 Heat, sunlight and dampness can destroy some medicines.

 Keep it where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.